BenIlies/NoPASARAN/README.md

 - `--log=<path-to-log-file>` or `-l=<path-to-log-file>`: Specify the path to the log file (default is "conf.log").
 - `--log-level=<log-level>` or `-ll=<log-level>`: Specify the log level for output.
 Valid choices are "debug", "info", "warning", and "error".

-Replace `<path-to-json-scenario-file>` with the path to your actual JSON scenario file.
+Replace `<path-to-json-test-file>` with the path to your actual JSON test file.

 For any further assistance, use the `--help` argument with any command for additional information.